History of the National Hockey League on television: 1980s

 The independent Hughes Television Network broadcast National Hockey League games aired under the title The NHL '80.
-Hughes broadcast Thursday night games, the All-Star Game, some playoff games, and Games 1–5 of the Stanley Cup Finals.
-Hughes technically, used Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Finals.
+Hughes broadcast Thursday night games, the All-Star Game, some playoff games, and Games 1–5 of the Stanley Cup Final.
+Hughes technically, used Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Final.
 The first broadcast involved the Atlanta Flames against the Chicago Blackhawks on January 25.

-CBS only aired one other NHL game following Game 2 of the 1979 Challenge Cup.
-That would take place on May 24, 1980, with Game 6 of the Stanley Cup Finals between the Philadelphia Flyers and the New York Islanders.
+CBS only aired one other NHL game following game two of the 1979 Challenge Cup.
+That would take place on May 24, 1980, with Game 6 of the Stanley Cup Final between the Philadelphia Flyers and the New York Islanders.
 CBS was mainly influenced by the United States men's Olympic hockey team's surprise gold medal victory (dubbed "The Miracle on Ice") in Lake Placid three months earlier.
 CBS agreed to pay $37 million to broadcast the sixth game.
 In return, the NHL happily moved the starting time from prime time to the afternoon.
-The Saturday afternoon game was the first full American network telecast of an NHL game since Game 5 of the 1975 Stanley Cup Finals aired on NBC.
-As previously mentioned, when CBS broadcast Game 2 of the 1979 Challenge Cup, it was only seen on CBS for the third period.
+The Saturday afternoon game was the first full American network telecast of an NHL game since game five of the 1975 Stanley Cup Final aired on NBC.
+As previously mentioned, when CBS broadcast game two of the 1979 Challenge Cup, it was only seen on CBS for the third period.

 With USA's coverage of the 1981 Stanley Cup Playoffs, it marked the first time that there was "blanket" American television coverage of the NHL playoffs.
 In other words, often, whenever a game was played, it was televised on a national outlet (whether it was broadcast or cable).
-USA however, didn't televise Game 1 of the playoff series between Philadelphia Flyers and Calgary Flames (April 16) because they were instead broadcasting a baseball game between the Pittsburgh Pirates and Philadelphia Phillies.
+USA however, didn't televise game one of the playoff series between Philadelphia Flyers and Calgary Flames (April 16) because they were instead broadcasting a baseball game between the Pittsburgh Pirates and Philadelphia Phillies.
 Meanwhile, they also skipped Games 2–6 (on April 17, 22 and 24) of the Philadelphia–Calgary series because of their coverage of the NBA playoffs.
 USA also didn't televise Games 2 and 5 of the playoff series between the Calgary Flames and Minnesota North Stars (April 30 and May 7 respectively) because of baseball games involving the Minnesota Twins vs. the Boston Red Sox and the Los Angeles Dodgers vs. the Philadelphia Phillies respectively.

-In the and seasons, the NHL returned to CTV, with regular season games on Friday nights (and some Sunday afternoons) as well as partial coverage of the playoffs and Stanley Cup Finals.
+In the and seasons, the NHL returned to CTV, with regular season games on Friday nights (and some Sunday afternoons) as well as partial coverage of the playoffs and Stanley Cup Final.